ApatheticDELL/QuantumENDEC-3/README.md

 You can add pre.wav and/or post.wav in the Audio folder.
 (Or do it in the web interface (Home tab, there is the button to manage lead in/out audio))

 Everything should work on its own!

-### Some Extra Additional Information
-~~This software ENDEC will NOT work with American CAP alerts, since it's designed for the CAP Canadian Profile.
-Also, the way it grabs alerts is different from FEMA CAP, in Canada, there is one centralized internet TCP feed that ENDECs across Canada connect to.
-The system is designed by Pelmorex.~~ ...
-About that...

 If you see anything about matches or match files, it just means that the software already processed the thing/file in question.